Fact checkedFact Checked

 Chia seeds are also incredibly versatile in regards to how they can be used in a vegan diet.

 In dry form, they can be sprinkled on oatmeal or other cooked cereals and added to green salads.
 When ground up, they can be blended into smoothies for a healthy boost, similar to wheat germ.
-And when soaked in water or plant-based milk, chia seeds inflate and soften and can be flavored to become delicious vegan puddings for a healthy dessert treat, similar to rice or tapioca pudding.
+When soaked in water or plant-based milk, chia seeds inflate and soften and can be flavored to become delicious vegan puddings for a healthy dessert treat, similar to rice or tapioca pudding.

 Kidney Beans